Michel Pébereau

-Michel Pébereau (born 23 January 1942 in Paris) is a French businessman.
-He is the current chairman of Banque Nationale de Paris (BNP) and its former CEO.
+Michel Pébereau (born 23 January 1942) is a French businessman and former chairman of BNP Paribas.
+He became chair after overseeing the merger of Banque Nationale de Paris and Banque Paribas in May 2000.
+He retired in 2011.

+Early life and education

 He graduated from the École Polytechnique in 1965 and the École nationale d'administration in 1967.

-Biography
+Career

 Pébereau began his business career in 1967 at the Inspection générale des finances.
 Three years later he joined the French Treasury and held a variety of high-ranking positions.
+He led Banque Nationale de Paris for seven years leading up to its merger with Banque Paribas.

-He is currently a member of the board of directors for various organizations internationally.
+He is a member of the board of directors for various organizations internationally.